-The first toy trains were made of lead and had no moving parts.
-Some had wheels that flipped, but these had to be pushed or pulled.
-A few of the early 19th-century drive toy rails were made of tinplate, such as the large, durable, stylized locomotive toys from the U.S., which were painted red and gold and decorated with hearts and flowers. train model display pennsylvania
+Some had wheels which flipped, but these had to be pushed or pulled.
+A few of the early 19th-century push toy rails were made from tinplate, such as the large, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. train model display pennsylvania

-Around 1875, technological improvements in materials and manufacturing allowed tin to be scraped, cut, wrapped, and lithographed faster than ever before.
+Around 1875, technological advancements in materials and manufacturing allowed tin to be stamped, cut, rolled, and lithographed faster than ever before.

-Toy trains were altered when Märklin, a German company that specialized in doll house accessories, sought to create an equal toy for boys in which a constant revenue stream could be guaranteed by purchasing add-on accessories for decades after the initial purchase.
-Along with boxed sets comprising a train and monitor, Märklin offered extra track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to a working train.
+Toy trains were revolutionized when Märklina German firm which specialized in doll house accessories, sought to create an equivalent toy for boys where a continuous revenue stream could be ensured by selling add-on accessories for years after the first purchase.
+In addition to boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.

-Electric trains adopted, with the first appearing in 1897, produced from the U.S. company Carlisle & Finch.
-As residential use of electricity became more common from the early 20th century, electrical trains gained popularity and as time went on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to couple and uncouple cars and even load and unload freight.
-Toy trains from the first half of the 20th century were frequently made of lithographed tin; afterwards trains were frequently made mostly of plastic.
+Electric trains adopted, with the first appearing in 1897, produced by the U.S. company Carlisle & Finch.
+As residential use of electricity became more prevalent from the early 20th century, electric trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change management, to emit a whistling sound, to smoke, to couple and uncouple cars and even load and unload freight.
+Toy trains by the first half of the 20th century were frequently made of lithographed tin; later trains were often made mainly of plastic.

-Pull toys and wind-up trains were marketed towards kids, while electric trains were marketed towards teens, particularly teenaged boys.
-It was during the 1950s that the modern emphasis on realism in model railroading started to grab on.
+Before the 1950s, there was little differentiation between toy trains and model railroads–model railroads were toys by definition.
+Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teens, especially teenaged boys.
+It was during the 1950s that the modern emphasis on realism in model railroading began to catch on.

-Today, S gauge and O gauge railroads are still considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings created by Marx from the 1950s into the 1970s).
-However, due to their high price, one is more inclined to locate an HO scale or N scale train set at a toy store than an O scale set.
+Today, S gauge and O gauge railroads continue to be considered toy trains even by their adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings created by Marx from the 1950s into the 1970s).
+However, due to their high price, one is more inclined to locate an HO scale or N scale train set at a toy store than a O scale set.

-Many modern electrical toy trains contain sophisticated electronics which emit digitized sound effects and permit the operator to safely and easily run several remote controller trains on one loop of course.
-In the last few years, many toy rail operators will operate a train with a TV camera at the front part of the engine and hooked up to a screen, such as computer monitor.
-This will show a picture, similar to that of a real (smaller size) railroad)
+Many modern electrical toy trains comprise sophisticated electronics which exude digitized sound effects and permit the operator to securely and easily run several remote controller trains on one loop of course.
+In the last few decades, many toy rail operators may operate a train with a TV camera at the front part of the motor and hooked up to a screen, such as computer monitor.
+This will show a picture, similar to that of a real (smaller size) railroad.